derpicated/dynamic_network_of_speakers/docs/topic_specification.md

 - `request`: Request topic to request data e.g. `request/online`.
 - `request/online`: request a message form all the online users.
 The message payload is the topic location to respond to?
-- `request/distance/object_id`: request the distance from all devices form the object.
+- `request/distance/object_id`: request the distance from all devices from the object.
 - [something for devices relative to object]

 ### client